Demographics of California: Middle Eastern Americans

 More than 1,300,000 Jewish Americans live in California, the majority of whom are Ashkenazi Jews.
 In addition, there are more than 250,000 Israeli Americans live in the Los Angeles area, according to the Israeli American Council.
 There are also significant Israeli American populations in the Bay Area, San Francisco, and San Jose areas of Northern California.
 The largest Karaite Jewish population outside of Israel exists in the Bay Area, consisting of several hundreds descendants of refugees from the Egyptian Karaite community, as well as some recent converts.
 Their community is centered around the only Karaite synagogue outside the Middle East, Congregation B'nai Israel, located in Daly City.
-The Moroccan Jewish community in California is one of the largest in North America, approximately 10,000 Moroccan Jews reside in the Greater Los Angeles area, mostly in Pico-Robertson, North Hollywood, and Beverly Hills.
+The Moroccan Jewish community in California is one of the largest in North America, approximately 10,000 Moroccan Jews reside in Greater Los Angeles, mostly in Pico-Robertson, North Hollywood, and Beverly Hills.
 Many are the descendants of community members who first emigrated to the United States in the aftermath of World War II.
 Many others came later in the 20th century from Israel, and beginning in the early 21st century from France due to increasing antisemitism there.
 The community has their own synagogues as well as a community center.

 Over 50,000 Afghan Americans are concentrated in the East Bay primarily in Alameda County and its communities of Fremont and Hayward; Afghans also live throughout the state (esp.
-Orange County and Ventura County).
+Orange and Ventura Counties).

-There is also large population of Assyrian descent living in the Central Valley, with large communities in Modesto, Ceres and Turlock, as well as throughout the Central Coast and the California Desert (i.e. the Coachella and Imperial valleys).
-San Diego has one of the largest concentrations of Chaldean immigrants in the United States.
+There is also a large population of Assyrian descent living in the Central Valley, with large communities in Modesto, Ceres, and Turlock, as well as throughout the Central Coast and the California Desert (i.e. the Coachella and Imperial Valleys).
+San Diego has one of the largest concentrations of Chaldean-Assyrian immigrants in the United States.

 About an estimated 3,000 Moroccan Americans are living in Los Angeles, Long Beach, and Santa Ana.